TeaInside/lemon-juice/README.md

 Our only goal is to make Team Leaders dream come true.
 So we copy our code from stackoverflow.

-Our life is stuck in an infinite for{ } loop, till our kindom come.
+Our life is stuck in an infinite for{ } loop, till our kingdom come.

 If you see someone with a lonely life, He is an Engineer a Software Engineer, Google Infosys and Intel Inside.